maximelovino/YellowSpark/README.md

 Then, we used the boroughs boundaries we had at our disposal and the pickup/dropoff longitude/latitude of the dataset to add `pickup_borough` and `dropoff_borough`.
 These two columns will also be used for filtering out bad data and one of our analysis.

 Finally, for the fares part, we added `taxi_revenue` which is the sum of the fare and the tip for a ride and as such it computes the amount that goes in the driver's pocket for the ride.

+Finally, we also added the `great_circle_distance_km` column that contains the [distance of the straight path](https://en.wikipedia.org/wiki/Great-circle_distance) between the pickup and dropoff locations.
+This will be used for filtering out bad data.

 The final structure is the following: